leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 ## Interfaces

 Interfaces define a group of abstract functions without implementation.
-By deriving your class from an interface, you are forced by the compiler to implement all the functions defined in the interface.
+By deriving your class from an interface, you are forced by the compiler to implement all of them in the interface.
 Let's do this:

 ``` c#
 public interface IPoweredObject